ruchkinalexey2012/ruchkinalexey2012/README.md

 - 👋 Hi, I’m @ruchkinalexey2012
 - 👀 I’m interested in QA testing, DevOps and Python
 - 🌱 I’m currently studying Python
-- 💞️ I’m looking to collaborate on studying Git
+- 💞️ I’m looking to collaborate on studying Git and using it for my projects.
 - 📫 How to reach me: ruchkinalexey2012@gmail.com

 <!---